mackenzp/als/README.md

 fanout greater than 10, that it would be unreasonable to approximate it as it has a relatively large fanout cone as compared to other more suitable replacement nodes.
 It is important to note that this is only used during the initial mapping phase.
-All node's features are captured inside of synthesisEngine.py and are continuously updated there, limiting abc to only be run once.
+All node's features are captured inside of synthesisEngine.py and are continuously updated there, allowing abc to only be run once.

 ### fanstats.py
 Python script that loads a large library of .bench and .blif files and generates some